Tom1358/cooking_for_two/README.md

 - users to be encouraged, but not pushed, to visit the shop page to buy items through the website.

 ## Structure
+### Overview of site and page structure, including functionality and purpose:
+#### Home Page
+- Header for easy navigation between pages of the site.
+- Flashed messages appear to left of navigation bar for consistency throughout site.
+- Welcome title with 'Browse Recipes' and 'Register' buttons for simplicity and clarity
+- Dish Cards for key information about a dish - region, title, creator, 'More' button to register

+#### Register Page/ Login Page
+- Username input: text input box
+- Password input: text input box
+- Submit Button: to send information to back-end
+- Sign-in link: if users already have a profile

+#### Profile Page
+- Similar structure to Home Page to ensure consistency across website to improve UX
+- Welcome message now has "User's Homepage" to indicate logged in
+- Search bar to allow user

 (description of each page, and image)

 Skeleton (wireframes)